lucidlayer/traceform/README.md

 ## Installation

 Traceform consists of three main components:
 - **Babel Plugin**: Injects traceable IDs into your React components.
+Works with common setups like Vite, Next.js, and Create React App.
 - **VS Code Extension**: Lets you select components in your editor.
 - **Browser Extension**: Highlights the selected component in your running app (Chrome/Edge).